 There's no magic food that will keep us looking forever young, but diet (and lifestyle and attitude) does affect how your skin looks and ages.
 Take these eight food steps to strong, healthy skin, hair and nails.

 Skin, hair, and nails are mostly protein.
 These proteins – keratin, collagen and elastin – ward off wrinkles and provide strength and elasticity.
 Most of us eat plenty of protein from meat, chicken, fish, legumes, eggs and dairy foods.

-Collagen peptides are an excellent source of protein, with the added benefit of being the same amino acid protein chain that makes up 80% of our skin, nails, joints, ligaments and cartilage.
+Grass-fed Collagen Peptides are an excellent source of protein, with the added benefit of being the same amino acid protein chain that makes up 80% of our skin, nails, joints, ligaments and cartilage.
 A study by Minerva Research Labs in 2015 describes the science:

 Adding a little bit of collagen could make all the difference to your skin.

 The body needs fat.
 Not the greasy pastry and pie type, but the essential omega-3 and omega-6 fats.
 If you have a dry, itchy scalp or skin, you may not be eating enough of these.
 They are called 'essential' fats because the body can't make them; you have to eat them.